 Don’t just take a picture and leave it at that.
 Spend some time capturing the essence of your neighbourhood in photos.
 If you’re in the middle of the city, capture a few shots of the nearby hustle and bustle.
 If you’re in a lovely, quiet neighbourhood, take photos of the local park or bridge.

 7. Highlight the most attractive elements of your property.

 Your first image is by far the most important, because it is the one that will appear as the featured image of your Airbnb advert.
 It should therefore be the image that best describes the style of your accommodation and what makes it unique and different.

 This means that if your first photo doesn’t look attractive, very few potential guests will be able to see your ad.
 Yes, that’s right, if your first image doesn’t look attractive, all your efforts to create the rest of your ad will be in vain.

 That is why to make the selection of your first image, we recommend that you put yourself in the place of your guests and think for a few minutes how they would choose the perfect accommodation.

 To do this, first show your best photos, as well as the different spaces that your home offers.
 This way, instead of showing five photos of your living room first, it shows the best photo of each room in your house, as well as the best photo of the outside area and the neighborhood.
-This way the viewer has a quick idea of what you have to offer.
+This way the viewer has a quick idea of

 The rest of your photos can be displayed grouped by space or category, e.g. living room, bedroom one, bedroom two, etc. The purpose of these photos is to provide more details of the spaces to your next guests.